negatendo/myhtmls/README.md

-Some but not all of my HTMLs.
+Most of my HTMLs posted to PutHTML.com